Skip to content ↓

 English

-When assessing the effectiveness of our writing, we will suggest improvements for spelling and punctuation as well as checking the correct use of grammar.
+When assessing the effectiveness of our writing, we will suggest improvements for spelling, punctuation and the correct use of grammar.
 We will also propose changes to our vocabulary to make our writing more interesting and engaging.

 Maths